wso2/docs-is/en/docs/learn/account-locking-by-failed-login-attempts.md

 ### Configuring WSO2 IS for Failed OTP attempts based account locking

-WSO2 Identity Server can be configured to lock a user account when the number of consecutive failed OTP attempts exceeded.
+WSO2 Identity Server can be configured to lock a user account when the number of consecutive failed OTP attempts is exceeded.
 First, you need to configure the WSO2 Identity Server for user account locking and disabling according to [Configuring WSO2 IS for account locking](../../learn/account-locking-by-failed-login-attempts/#configuring-wso2-is-for-account-locking).

-1. Add following configurations into `<IS_HOME>/repository/conf/deployment.toml` file to enable account locking for each type of OTP attempts.
+1. Add the following configurations into `<IS_HOME>/repository/conf/deployment.toml` file to enable account locking for each type of OTP attempts.

     - For Email OTP: